Floor Punching Bag: How Do They Differ From Other Bags? Which Are The Best Ones?

 If you like to use the bag mainly for cardio with some occasional heavy training, check out the Cardio Wavemaster or the Ringside Tornado.

 MMA, BJJ and Wrestling practitioners must seriously consider getting home a fight simulator like the Bob or the Versys for tackle, takedown and G&P.

 How much room can you spare for the bag?
 Are you looking for an apartment punching bag?
 Consider floor space, horizontal space to account for the natural rebound, vertical space (height) and storage space.

-Floor punching bags as such do not require a lot of space.
+Floor punching bags, or aqua punching bags differ from heavy bags in that they do not require a lot of space.
 But it’s good to be aware of the exact room that it will occupy.

 Ideally, you don’t want to spend an arm and a leg for a punching bag for home use.
 That said, I wouldn’t recommend pinching pennies too much.
 When it comes to fitness gear, you get what you pay for.

 None of the floor punching bags in this list are overpriced.
 (I know its subjective.)
 I am sure that you will find one that fits your budget.

 There’s no better choice than Bovine leather for the outer shell of a punching bag.
 It ages beautifully and develops a patina, looks classy as well.
 But genuine leather is maintenance heavy.

 So most manufacturers have started to veer towards faux leather, or Vinyl.
 Vinyl is extremely easy to maintain and is more durable than leather.
 As long as the bag is double stitched and features high quality vinyl, it should last a long time even with every day practice.